zsparal/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

    :api_keys: true
    :oauth: true

-In addition to the Orders API, the create shipment can be used to ship order lines.
+In addition to the :doc:`Orders API </reference/v2/orders-api/create-order>`, the create shipment can be used to ship order lines.
 When using *Klarna Pay later* this is mandatory for the amount to be captured.

 Parameters
 ----------
 .. list-table::
    :widths: auto

-   * - ``orderLineShipments``
+   * - ``lines``

        .. type:: array
           :required: true

-     - An array of objects containing the order line tokens you want to create a shipment for
+     - An array of objects containing the order line details you want to create a shipment for.
+If you send an empty array, the entire order will be shipped.
+If the order is already partially shipped, any remaining lines will be shipped.

        .. list-table::
           :widths: auto

-          * - ``orderLineToken``
+          * - ``id``

               .. type:: string